RaihanEXE99/Among-us-hack-byRaihan/README.md

 # 🔥Features
 #
 ## ️🀄️Inverse Mode :
 ### Inverse Input . 💭️Example : [ If press left your character will go right ] .
-You Can Also set speed ! 🚄
+You Can Also increase the speed ! 🚄

 ## 🐧 Speed Mode :
 ### Change Speed of your character.
 Also works in-game.